Tuesday, September 29, 2020

 Live on WCHV 107.5FM and streaming live on http://wchv.com.

-Televised live from the Charlottesville Corps of The Salvation Army on Ridge Street in Charlottesville, VA.
+Televised live from The Salvation Army of Charlottesville, Virginia, 207 Ridge Street, Charlottesville, VA

 Watch live on CBS19 – Channel 6 and 806 on Comcast Xfinity; Channel 19 on DirecTV and Dish Network; over the air on channel 19.1; streaming live on http://newsplex.com/livestream or via the CBS19 – Newsplex app.